 Thawing the snow and sifting the soil, detectives found 2,660 hairs, one fingernail, one toe nail, two teeth, one tooth cap and five droplets of blood.
 From this microscopic evidence, doctors were able to prove that Richard Crafts had disposed of his wife’s body with a wood chipper near the river.
 The most important evidence was that the tooth cap matched Helle’s dental records.

-Crafts' first trial in 1988 ended with a deadlocked jury, but the following year he was convicted of murder and sentenced to 50 years in prison.
+Crafts’ first trial in 1988 ended with a deadlocked jury, but the following year he was convicted of murder and sentenced to 50 years in prison.
 Until recent advances in forensic science, a murder conviction without a dead body was nearly impossible.
 But as this case proved, it is more difficult than ever to get away with murder.
 Crafts was released from prison in 2019.